 Why use olive oil?

-Rich in healthy monounsaturated fats and antioxidants, olive oil is one of the best oils to use regularly.
+Rich in healthy monounsaturated fats and antioxidants.
+As a nutritionist, I believe olive oil is one of the best oils to use regularly.
 It makes these cookies soft and moist in texture, and it's an awesome dairy-free alternative.
-For cookies made with oil, it's a healthy option and very flavorful!
+For cookies made with oil, this is not only a healthy option and but also incredibly very flavorful!

 Ingredient insights and substitutions

 - Olive oil is made from pressing olives.
-I like to use virgin cold-pressed olive oil which ensures it has not undergone refining and it is more nutrient-dense (read more about that above).
+I like to use virgin cold-pressed olive oil, which is less refined, and it is more nutrient-dense (read more about that above).
+To be honest, I'm mostly using olive oil that's cold pressed and in a dark bottle from Costco these days.

 - Vanilla increases the flavor of these cookies.
 If you do a lot of baking, it is cost-effective to make your own - here's my vanilla recipe.

 - White flour and whole wheat flour are both used in this recipe.
-I found using only whole wheat flour made these cookies too dense and taste too nutty, but a mix of both created the perfect texture.
-If you want to use only white flour for this recipe, you can, however, add about ¼ cup more to make these cookies the right texture.
-I like to use organic flour, as regular flour can contain toxins which are sprayed on it while growing; this damage can hurt our gut and can be related to why many people struggle to digest gluten (a little something I'm passionate about as a nutritionist).
+I found using only whole wheat flour made these cookies too dense and tasted too nutty, but a mix of both created the perfect texture.
+If you want to use only white flour for this recipe, you can; however, add about ¼ cup more to make these cookies the right texture.
+I now choose to use organic flour, since I learned regular flour can contain trace pesticides that are sprayed on it while growing; this damage can hurt our gut and can be related to why many people struggle to digest gluten (a little something I'm passionate about as a nutritionist).
 You can read more about how I choose what ingredients I buy organic in my pantry blog post.
+But also, whole wheat flour has way more minerals and vitamins!

-- Chopped almonds are toasted in this recipe for a deeper flavor.
-I toast them on a frying pan over the stove, however, this can also be done in the oven or a toaster oven.
+- Chopped almonds are toasted in this recipe for the most perfect crunch.
+I toast them in a frying pan over the stove; however, this can also be done in the oven or a toaster oven.
 Alternatively, you can replace almonds with walnuts, pecans, or oats.

 Step-by-step photos from my kitchen